PioneeringTechLab/laravel-support/README.md

 MySQL database support is enabled by default so you will need to have a valid database connection.
 Database support can be disabled by setting this value to `false`.
 This package can still perform the sending of email messages even with database support disabled.

-The database tables where the feedback and support submissions will be stored is determined by a published model.
+The database tables where the feedback and support submissions will be stored is determined by the published models.

 The migrations must be run prior to any database queries.